sadi10/sadi10/README.md

 - 👋 Hi, I’m @sadi10
-- 👀 I’m interested in software development s- 🌱 I’m currently learning springboot,microservices.
+- 👀 I’m interested in software design &development s- 🌱 I’m currently working on springboot,microservices,php,asterisk.
-- 💞️ I’m looking to collaborate on ...
+- 💞 I’m continously looking to develop myself by working on different projects which have varities functionalities.
+-
 - 📫 mail at saidularefin10@gmail.com

 <!---